bquarkz/master-classes-empty/README.md

-# 🧪 Development Environment Setup — Master's Project (Python 3.12 + Conda + venv + Jupyter)
+# 🧪 Development Environment Setup — Master's Project (Python 3.12 + Conda + Jupyter)

 This repository provides clear instructions to set up a clean and reproducible development environment using **Conda**, **Python 3.12**, and **JupyterLab**.
 The structure is ideal for academic or research projects that use multiple notebooks and a reusable local Python library.
+The environment is also ready to run tests with **pytest**.

+The structure allows us to have a clean separation between the frontend (JupyterLab) and the backend (Python library).
+Where Conda manages heavy dependencies (precompiled, like PyTorch, TensorFlow, scikit-learn, etc.), pip manages internal libraries (backend) and can manage pure-Python packages as well.
+Unless you really know what you are doing, my recommendation is to use Conda for all packages other than your backend.
+Doing that, you avoid dependency conflicts and keep your environment clean.
+Use pip only for your local library
+(or for pure-Python packages when you understand the risks).

 ---

 ## 🧰 Prerequisites
+py
 Before starting, make sure you have:

-* [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Mamba](https://mamba.readthedocs.io/en/latest/installation.html) installed (Mamba is recommended 🚀)
-* Git (optional but recommended)
+* Anaconda 3
 * macOS / Linux / Windows with a functional terminal
+* Git

 Verify Conda installation: